dolthub/cold-marketing/01-24-2023-dolt-insurance-pitch.md

 Email #1
 Hello,

 Everyone has horror stories about a database broken by a bad query.
-A single mistake breaks your application for hours, days, or even [months](https://www.dolthub.com/blog/2022-04-14-atlassian-outage-prevention/).
+A single mistake breaks your application for hours, days, or even months.
+Just google what happened to Atlassian or I'd be happy to send you some links.

 Dolt solves this problem with a special type of replica you add to an existing MySQL deployment.
 No migration required.